robusta-inc/package-dependency-checker/README.md

 Extensions
 ==========
 * Using appropriate implementation of scanners and callbacks, a wide variety of source folder scanning, source file scanning and source file content scanning can be schieved.
-* Dependecy scanning can be made asynchronous so that more than 1 source file can be consurrently scanned.
+* Dependecy scanning can be made asynchronous so that more than 1 source file can be concurrently scanned.
 * Reporting formats can be customized to log to a file, push formatted xml to a web service etc.

 License